-Electrical equipment can be a significant cause of accidental fires in shops and offices.
+Electrical equipment is a significant cause of accidental fires in premises.
 The main causes are:

-- overheating cables and equipment, e.g. due to overloading circuits, bunched or coiled cables or impaired cooling fans; - incorrect installation or use of equipment; - little or no maintenance and testing of equipment; - incorrect fuse ratings; - damaged or inadequate insulation on cables or wiring; - combustible materials being placed too close to electrical equipment which may give off heat even when operating normally or may become hot due to a fault; - arcing or sparking by electrical equipment; and - embrittlement and cracking of cable sheathing in cold environments.
+- overheating cables and equipment, e.g. due to overloading circuits, bunched or coiled cables or impaired cooling fans; - incorrect installation or use of equipment; - damaged or inadequate insulation on cables or wiring; - combustible materials being placed too close to electrical equipment which may give off heat even when operating normally or may become hot due to a fault; - arcing or sparking by electrical equipment; and - lack of maintenance or testing.

 All electrical equipment should be installed and maintained in a safe manner by a competent person.
-If portable electrical equipment is used, including items brought into a workplace by staff, then your fire risk assessment should ensure that it visually inspected and undergoes portable appliance testing ('PAT') at intervals suitable for the type of equipment and its frequency of use (refer to HSE guidance10).
+If portable electrical equipment is used, including items brought into a workplace by staff, then your fire risk assessment should ensure that it is visually inspected and undergoes portable appliance testing ('PAT') at intervals suitable for the type of equipment and its frequency of use (refer to HSE guidance10).
 If you have any doubt about the safety of your electrical installation then you should consult a competent electrician.